myersm0/montre/docs/api.md

 ├── forward.bin          # position → annotations per layer (flat mmap format: bitmap-sparse, dictionary-coded)
-├── spans.bin            # sentence, document, and custom span layers (flat mmap format) ├── sentence_ids.bin     # CoNLL-U sent_id values parallel to sentence spans (flat mmap format) ├── lexicon.bin          # term dictionary per layer (bincode)
+├── spans.bin            # sentence, document, and custom span layers (flat mmap format) ├── sentence_ids.bin     # CoNLL-U sent_id values parallel to sentence spans (flat mmap format) ├── mwt.bin              # multiword token side table (flat mmap format, optional) ├── spacing.bin          # SpaceAfter=No flags as roaring bitmap (optional)
+├── empty_nodes.json     # empty node records per sentence (optional)
+├── lexicon.bin          # term dictionary per layer (bincode)
 └── alignments.bin       # alignment edges (optional, only for multi-component corpora)
 ```

 Index version is stored in `corpus.json` and checked on load.
-Current version: 4.
+Current version: 5.

-The `forward.bin`, `spans.bin`, and `sentence_ids.bin` files use custom flat binary formats designed for memory-mapped access.
+The `forward.bin`, `spans.bin`, `sentence_ids.bin`, and `mwt.bin` files use custom flat binary formats designed for memory-mapped access.
 They are opened via `mmap` on `Corpus::open` with no deserialization — the OS pages data into RAM on demand.
 The `inverted.bin` and `lexicon.bin` files are still bincode-serialized and deserialized into heap structures on open.
+The `spacing.bin` file contains a serialized roaring bitmap with a small header.
+The `empty_nodes.json` file is deserialized into memory on open.

 ## Build manifest